 7. It’s a Small City

-Not only that, but stores, whether it be for groceries or electronics, are quite limited.
+Not only that but stores (including grocery and electronic stores) are also quite limited.
 Most of the time, I have to buy things online because I can’t find what I need.

-Then, there are the restaurants and bars, which have limited seating because there is not enough space.
+Then, there are the restaurants and bars.
+Most have limited seating because there is not enough space.
 So, reservations are almost always mandatory, especially on the weekends.

 Of course, for some, this is part of Strasbourg’s small-town charm, but for others, it can be frustrating.